 When dining out in Mexico, you must ask for the bill ("la cuenta") or make a hand signal like you're writing in the air.

-It would be considered very rude in Mexico for a waiter to bring the bill before it was requested by the customer.
+It would be considered very rude in Mexico for a waiter to bring the bill before it was requested by the customer, so you will have to ask for it.
 If you're in a hurry, you may want to ask for the bill before you're finished your meal so that you won't have to wait around for it afterward.

 In restaurants in Mexico it is customary to leave a tip equal to 10 to 20% of the total cost of the bill.

 In some restaurants service is included, particularly if you're part of a large group, but this is not usually the case.
 Always check the bill to see if service is included or if there are errors in the calculation.
 If a service charge is included, you may choose to tip extra for superior service.
-In food stalls and low-cost eateries (fondas and cocinas economicas) it is not customary to leave a tip, but if you do leave one it is generally appreciated.
+In food stalls and low-cost eateries (fondas and cocinas economicas) most patrons do not leave a tip, but if you do give one, it is greatly appreciated.

 In bars and at all-inclusive resorts it is appropriate to tip the equivalent of one dollar per drink, or 10 to 15% of the total.